metacity/joensuu-busmap/README.md

-kuopio-busmap
+Kuopio Bus Map
 =============

-Kuopio bus lines on Google Maps
+Kuopio bus lines on Google Maps.
+Includes a setup script to pull the line data to a database and serve it as JSON, and a jQuery plugin to easily display the map.